 A Spare Tire, A Lug Wrench, A Tire Pressure Gauge, and A Jack

 You’ve read correctly: all these things should come together.
 Otherwise, fixing/replacing a flat doesn’t make sense.
-Nobody can ever be protected from getting a spare tire.
+Nobody can ever be protected from getting a flat tire.
 Before embarking on a trip, make sure you have a properly inflated spare tire and these tools.
 Take a look at our comprehensive step-by-step guide to change a tire.
 Just in case you’ve never practiced.

 Jumper Cables or A Jump Starter Kit